jjla26/superchat-frontend-challenge/README.md

 ##### User Stories

-1. As a new user, I want to be able to insert a username and a repository name and get a link to interact with the repository.
+1. As a user, I want to be able to insert a username and a repository name and get a link to interact with the repository.
 2. As a user, I want to be able to chose the color of the repository card.
 3. As a user, I want to be able to chose the action buttons to interact with the repository.
 4. As a user, I want to be able to copy the repository link to share it.